 - You can now specify your entire catalog system in Artwork Flow

-For example, if your products are categorised by region first, then brands, then business units and so on, you can simply set the upload forms to reflect these fields
+For example, if your products are categorized by region first, then brands, then business units, and so on, you can simply set the upload forms to reflect these fields, including label management.

 - You can also describe a hierarchy or a flat structure with these fields